AmberLien/61040-portfolio/assignments/assignment1.md

 1. **Exploring Medical Research**

-   Through proofreading friends’ abstracts and papers, I’ve learned about topics that affect me, like the git microbiome, and innovations like AI in radiology.
+   Through proofreading friends’ abstracts and papers, I’ve learned about topics that affect me, like the gut microbiome, and innovations like AI in radiology.
 However, I often struggle to fully understand what I read due to medical terminology.
 Finding a way to make this information more accessible would help me focus on the clarity and structure of what I'm proofreading.

+2. **Making Education Accessible**

+   When I came to MIT, I discovered dozens of activities and career paths I hadn’t known existed — Science Olympiads, computing competitions, etc. Having the chance to explore these activities and fields earlier would have been exciting and made the decision of choosing a career path feel more manageable.
+I want to explore ways to connect students with resources and opportunities earlier.

-2. **Collecting Poems**
+3. **Collecting Poems**

    After reading “Wild Geese” by Mary Oliver, I began collecting poems to revisit and reflect on.
 Right now, my process is scattered – I browse different forums, follow conversations, and find poems I like through luck.
 I hope for an easier way to discover new poems and better understand which styles resonate with me.

-3. **Making Education Accessible**

-   When I came to MIT, I discovered dozens of activities and career paths I hadn’t known existed — Science Olympiads, computing competitions, etc. Having the chance to explore these activities and fields earlier would have been exciting and made the decision of choosing a career path feel more manageable.
-I want to explore ways to connect students with resources and opportunities earlier.

 ## Problems